spatialthoughts/courses/docs/python-dataviz-output/10_leafmap_basics.md

 * The GeoTIFF image is a single-band image with grayscale values of night time light intensities.
 Specify additional `kwargs` parameters from [`leafmap.Map.add_cog_layer()`](https://leafmap.org/leafmap/#leafmap.leafmap.Map.add_cog_layer).
   * The range of these values are between 0-60.
 Use `rescale='0,60'`.
   * A grayscale image can be displayed in color using a named colormap.
 For example `colormap_name='viridis'`.
   * The map automatically zooms to the extent of the COG.
-Turn that behaviror off by supplying `zoom_to_layer=False`.
+Turn that behavior off by supplying `zoom_to_layer=False`.
 * To zoom to your chosen region, use [`leafmap.Map.zoom_to_bounds()`](https://leafmap.org/leafmap/#leafmap.leafmap.Map.zoom_to_bounds) method with the bounding box in the `[minx, miny, maxx, maxy]` format.
 You can use this [bounding box app](https://boundingbox.streamlit.app/) to find the coordinates for your region.